 Finally, a contribution of this work is to provide the visualization community with a high resolution data set with some interesting properties.
-It includes rather large and smooth objects like the figure on top of the tree as well as a lot of fine detail like the needles.
+It includes rather large and smooth objects like the figure on top of the tree as well as a lot of fine details like the needles.
 It is usable as a test data set for several applications which we showed by applying various visualization algorithms.
-The Christmas tree data set is publicly available from our web site [XMT 2001].
+The Christmas tree data set is publicly available from our web site [14].

-6 Acknowledgements
+6 ACKNOWLEDGEMENTS

 The work presented in this publication has been partly funded by: AngioVis - Visualization Tools for Peripheral CT-Angiography project (FWF-P15217-INF), supported by the Fonds zur Förderung der wissenschaftlichen Forschung, Austria; ADAPT project (FFF-804544), supported by Tiani Medgraph and the Forschungsförderungsfonds für die gewerbliche Wirtschaft, Austria; the VRVis research center, Vienna supported by the K plus Programm.
 Special thanks to Martin Kampel and Robert Sablatnig from the Pattern Recognition and Image Processing Group, Vienna University of Technology, for laser range scanning the Christmas tree (and telling us in advance it would not work).
+Thanks to Theresia Fasser for involuntarily donating the tree that started it all.